JakubWojcikGIT/villager-interaction/README.md

 This Minecraft customizes villagers and add more advanced behaviors for them

-## Progres
-For now we add focus on adding features, later we will combine them to create more complex dynamics
 ## Features

 - **Custom villagers**: Created custom villagers with their own animations, textures, attributes and behaviors